 QPP Key Points

-- The QPP was created as Medicare had to shift away from Fee for Service payments as it was projected to bankrupt the system.
-RDNs should look to the future of Medicare Part B payments with the new QPP.
+- The QPP was created as Medicare needed to shift away from Fee for Service payments that were projected to bankrupt the system.
+There was strong bipartisan support for the legislation that created the QPP, so it is here to stay.

 - The QPP allows RDNs to demonstrate the importance of their profession as well as the value RDNs bring to clients, the health care team, and organizations.